Broccoli Salad With Bacon, Mayo, Cheese, and Dressing

 - To the bowl, add broccoli, cheese, and crumbled bacon.
 Stir to mix well.

 Make It, Then Rate It!

 For Maximum Flavor, Refrigerate Overnight

-You can enjoy this broccoli bacon salad right away, but you'd really miss out on the magic that happens when you give this mixture time to marinade.
-To really bring out the flavor this dish has to offer, prepare it early in the morning for evening dinner, or make it in the evening and refrigerate overnight.
-Either way, store in the fridge until ready to serve.
+You can enjoy this broccoli-bacon salad right away, but you'd really miss out on the magic that happens when you give this mixture time to marinade.
+To really bring out the flavor this dish has to offer, prepare it early in the morning for an evening dinner, or make it in the evening and refrigerate overnight.
+Either way, store it in the fridge until ready to serve.

 Don't Be Afraid to Add Your Favorites!

 With such a rich, delicious base, this salad has lots of room for improvisation.
 Today, I made it with 1 head of broccoli and a cup of fresh chopped baby spinach.
 I imagine tomatoes would also be a good addition, but as I'm still waiting on my garden to overload me with the ripe, red fruit (which I know will happen soon, and all at once), I haven't yet tried to turn this into a BBLT salad with cheese—but maybe you will!